pavlovic265/265-gt/README.md

 # Check current auth status
 gt auth status

+# Attach active account to a directory
+gt account attach ~/work/projects
+# This will:
+# 1. Add an includeIf section to ~/.gitconfig
+# 2. Create a .gitconfig in the target directory with active account credentials
+# 3. All git repos under that directory will use the attached account

+# Attach to current directory
+gt account attach .

 # The tool automatically manages an active account
 # When you switch accounts, the active account is updated
 # All operations use the currently active account